Kitware/VTK/Documentation/docs/advanced/PythonWrappers.md

 It is possible to subclass a VTK class from within Python, but this is of limited use because the C++ virtual methods are not hooked to the Python methods.
-In other words, if you make a subclass of `vtkPolyDataAlgorithm` and override override the `Execute()` method, it will not be automatically called by the VTK pipeline.
+In other words, if you make a subclass of `vtkPolyDataAlgorithm` and override the `Execute()` method, it will not be automatically called by the VTK pipeline.
 Your `Execute()` method will only be called if the call is made from Python.

 The addition of virtual method hooks to the wrappers has been proposed, but currently the only way for Python methods to be called from C++ code